 Santo Winery has mixed reviews, but we enjoyed it.
 The views are the best of all the island wineries, and their collection is extensive.
 It was the most lovely Vinsanto we had experienced on the island, and we brought several bottles home.
 As large as it is, reservations are a must, especially for sunset.

-Gaia Winery has a cooking class that is very reasonably priced and is a blast.
+Gaia Winery offers a reasonably priced cooking class that is a blast.
 The chef is personable, and wine is generously poured.
-A highlight of the Santorini experience.
+It is a highlight of the Santorini experience.

-Wine tasting is a must-do activity when on Santorini.
+Wine tasting is a must-do activity in Santorini.
 You will miss out if you skip it!

-In the meantime, for those beer lovers, there is a brewing company on the island.
+In the meantime, there is a brewing company on the island for beer lovers.
 Santorini Brewing Company is near Argyros Winery.
-They are locally brewed, and they do tastings.
+Their beer is locally brewed, and they offer tastings.

 Beaches

 Along the southern arc of Santorini, more colorful beaches are not easily accessible or ideal for swimming.
 They are near Akirotiri, Aspri (White Beach), and Mesa (Red Beach).
-These are popular with hikers due to access being a bit of a challenge.
+Due to their challenges, these are popular with hikers.

 Black Sand

-Most visitors to Santorini do their lounging in the sun at hotel pools.
-Others do it on boat trips that take you to the caldera and the other islands in the archipelago.
+Most visitors to Santorini lounge in the sun at hotel pools.
+Others go on boat trips to the caldera and the other islands in the archipelago.

 Caldera Aegean Sea trips

 From above on the cliffs of Oia, the crystal clear azure waters of the Aegean Sea and the caldera call to you.
 As beautiful and tempting as this view is, viewing Oia from the sea must be even more stunning.
 There is a multitude of boat excursions to choose from.
 The most popular option is boat trips to the caldera center’s active volcanic islets.
-There is also Palea Kameni Island, with its hot springs you can enjoy, or Nea Kameni Island, where you can hike up to the crater.
+There is also Palea Kameni Island, which has hot springs you can enjoy, and Nea Kameni Island, where you can hike up to the crater.
 Longer day trips will also include the island Thirasia.

 These trips can depart from Thira or Ammoudi ports.
 Many will offer hotel pickup.
 There are tour boats, catamaran cruises, and even private sailings.
 Sunset tours are prized and can be pretty pricey.
 Get out at least once on the water; the views alone are worth it.